BlackMIDIDevs/xsynth/README.md

 ### Core
 Handles the core audio rendering functionality.
-The main components are channels and voices:
+The main components are:
-- Channels represent a single MIDI channel (normally MIDIs use 16 channels together)
+- `VoiceChannel`: Channels represent a single MIDI channel
+- `ChannelGroup`: A channel group represents a manager of channels (MIDI synthesizer)
-- A voice represents a single SoundFont sound
+- `Voice`: A voice represents a single SoundFont sound

 ### Realtime
 The real-time rendering module within XSynth.
 Currently it outputs audio using `cpal`.